 This is a condition in which your immune system mistakenly attacks your own body and it affects around 23 million Americans a year.
 The immune system normally guards against germs and bacteria and helps defend your body against them.
 Usually, your Immune system can tell the difference between your cells and foreign cells but when someone is diagnosed with autoimmune disease your body releases proteins called antibodies and they attack your joints.
 This type of Arthritis can start as early as your late 20s.

-Is Arthritis Curable?
+Is Arthritis curable?

-Now the big question everyone must be wondering, is arthritis curable?
+Is arthritis curable?
 The answer is simply, no. Once you have been diagnosed with Arthritis there is nothing you can do, This is because once your cartilage has deteriorated there is nothing you can do. although there isn’t a cure never fear as with the right treatment you can greatly reduce your pain.
 In addition to these treatments, you can also make a lot of changes in your life that can prove very beneficial to your diagnosis.

 How Can I Prevent Arthritis?

 Although Arthritis isn’t curable it is preventable.
 Some factors such as increasing age, family history, and gender are not in your control but there are a few healthy habits you can practice to reduce your risk of developing painful joints.
+Consider the following:

 Remember there is no “magic food” but obviously having a healthy diet can benefit your body greatly.
 Foods such as fish are best at preventing Arthritis.
 Fish are rich in omega-3 fatty acids which have numerous health benefits and can reduce inflammation in the body.
 Fish such as Salmon, Trout, Mackerel, and Sardines are the best.
 Other foods good for reducing inflammation and strengthening your joints include: